Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Related Work

 \subsection{Multimodal Self-Supervised Learning Methodology for Sleep Assessment with Multimodal Physiological Signals}

 Several multimodal SSL methodologies have been designed for sleep-stage classification, leveraging multiple physiological signal modalities.
 MVCC \cite{ref20} incorporates an intra-view temporal contrastive module to extract temporal features within individual modalities and an inter-view consistency contrastive module to ensure coherence across multiple signal modalities.
 COCOA \cite{ref21} introduces a cross-modality correlation loss to maximize the similarity between representations of different modalities for the same sample while minimizing the similarity between representations of different time intervals within the same modality.
 This is achieved using an intra-modality discriminator loss, which refines representation quality.
 CroSSL \cite{ref22} is distinguished by its robust flexibility, particularly in scenarios with missing data.
 The method employs the VICReg loss to minimize the dissimilarity between representations of different modalities.
+Brant-X \cite{zhang2024brant} employs patch-level and sequence-level alignment modules based on InfoNCE to enable consistent representation learning across multiple physiological signals.
+Patch-level alignment ensures consistency between signals at the same time point, while sequence-level alignment maintains semantic consistency across different time points.
 SleepFM \cite{ref23} adopts a leave-one-out contrastive learning strategy based on the InfoNCE loss and applies it to various sleep-related downstream tasks.
-MVCC \cite{ref20}, COCOA \cite{ref21}, CroSSL \cite{ref22}, and SleepFM \cite{ref23} represent contrastive-learning-based multimodal SSL methodologies.
+MVCC \cite{ref20}, COCOA \cite{ref21}, CroSSL \cite{ref22}, Brant-X \cite{zhang2024brant} and SleepFM \cite{ref23} represent contrastive-learning-based multimodal SSL methodologies.